RforOperations2021/Syllabus/README.md

 ## Course Description
 This course will teach students to generate interactive websites including GIS maps and other data visualizations and reports using the R programming language.
 The course will focus on RStudio’s Shiny web application framework for creating interactive web applications, and the Leaflet library package for mobile-friendly interactive maps.
 This course builds directly from its prerequisite course, Programming R for Analytics course, and offers students a chance to build skills that will be marketable in both the public and the private sectors.
 Students will learn to load data from a variety of sources and formats for use in interactive web interfaces that can provide real-time information, including Rest APIs.

+### Course Relevance
+Business Intelligence is a growing and dynamic sector.
+Shiny apps allow students to build comprehensive and powerful Dashboards and other kinds of web applications that can be used at firms with a variety of infrastructure.

+Students will walk away from this course with at least 3 functioning examples of their achievements that they can show and demonstrate to both current and future employers.

+### Course Goals
+Students will walk away from this course with at least 3 functioning examples of their achievements that they can show and demonstrate to both current and future employers.

 ### Learning Objectives
 *	Use R to generate interactive charts, maps, tables and graphs.
 *	Create, develop and deploy R Shiny web applications.